top of page

 Again, when an argument is logically correct, conclusions follow from the reasons for those conclusions, which is an altogether separate idea from whether the conclusion itself is true.

-In this case, we need to disentangle two things: (1) the conclusion that social distancing reduced the spread of the Covid-19—which, of course, is likely to be true—and (2) Pat's reason for arriving at this conclusion (i.e., her view that the majority of people believe social distancing is important).
+In this case, we need to disentangle two things: (1) the conclusion that social distancing reduced the spread of the Covid-19—which, of course, is quite sensible—and (2) Pat's reason for arriving at this conclusion (i.e., her view that the majority of people believe social distancing is important).
 It's important to consider that it's possible and quite common to have a true belief without having good reasons backing it up.
 That's exactly what's happening in Pat's case: that lots of people believe something to be true doesn't make it true.

 Pat has made a logical mistake, and therefore has violated a core standard of critical thinking: logical correctness.
-By contrast, we've now been able to point out Pat's logical mistake; therefore, at least in this instance of critique, we've met one of the standards of critical thinking!
+By contrast, we've now been able to point out Pat's logical mistake; therefore, at least in this instance of critique, we've met one of the standards!

 Completeness

-Another, perhaps more obvious, way writing may be incomplete is when an author doesn't fully define a concept or share sources with the reader, leaving the reader uncertain about whether the author's understanding and research was lacking or whether they've just neglected to share pertinent information.
+Another, perhaps more obvious, way writing may be incomplete is when an author doesn't fully define a concept or share sources with the reader, leaving the reader uncertain about whether the author's understanding and research was lacking, whether they've neglected to share pertinent information, or whether they're purposefully leaving things out.

 Of course, good critical thinking also entails knowing where to stop.
 Things can always be explained further, but a writer or speaker needs to know how much explanation is needed to achieve their goals and whether doing more would be going too far.

-We also often want to make sure our critical thinking is complete.
-That is, are you evaluating an issue from all relevant angles?
-For example, when reading an article, we might need to evaluate:
+We also often want to make sure our critical thinking itself is complete—are you evaluating an issue from all relevant angles?
+For example, when reading an article, we might need to evaluate things like:

 • the work itself (e.g., are any logical fallacies committed in the author’s argument?)